mickeyboxell/local-k8s/skaffold.md

 #### Connect to the Application

-Skaffold will automatically port forward an application based on the configuration of your pod spec.
-This will open your browser and connect to the "OneUp" application based on the port forward indicated in the `Tiltfile`.
-In this example the browser will open to `http://localhost:8100`.
+Skaffold will automatically port forward the "getting-started" application based on the configuration of your pod spec.

 #### Modify the Application

-While `tilt up` is running, the build, push, and deploy application will reoccur every time a change is made to your code.
+While `skaffold dev` is running, the build, push, and deploy application will reoccur every time a change is made to your code.

 #### Application Logs

-`skaffold run --tail`
+To get logs from your deployed application run: `skaffold run --tail`

 #### Remove the Application

-When you are finished testing the application, you can exit the UI by typing `Q` and remove the application from your cluster with `tilt down`:
+When you are finished testing the application, you can exit from `skaffold dev` which will remove the application from your cluster:

 ```
-$ tilt down
+Cleaning up...
-Deleting via kubectl: Namespace/tilt-integration
+pod "getting-started" deleted
-Deleting via kubectl: Deployment/oneup
+Cleanup complete in 2.317906684s
 ```

 ### Hosted Kubernetes and Docker Registry Configuration